 For certain applications, the keyboard can also display additional graphics when a key is pressed to call on additional symbols or functions, Microsoft said, such as a radial menu or a pop-up palette of user-selectable permutation symbols.

-While these innovations may be new to the desktop — and convertible laptops and tablets — they already exist in some similar form today on mobile devices.
+While these innovations may be new to the desktop — and the best laptops and tablets — they already exist in some similar form today on mobile devices.
 SwiftKey — which Microsoft acquired — creates a software keyboard for mobile platforms that makes it easy to enter alternate keys and symbols on a touchscreen by using a more primitive pressure-sensitive approach similar to the one Microsoft described in its patent filing.
 Microsoft is also bringing SwiftKey‘s swiping keyboard to Windows 10.